 Today, among many of the various groups and individuals that purport to be striving to adhere to the truth of Yahweh, there exists a popular observance of the Khag of Passover and Unleavened Bread derived from a new interpretation of the Pharasaic/Hasidic Jewish practice.

 Few realize that the issues of just how and when to celebrate the Khag of Passover and Unleavened Bread and the Khag of Pentecost have been hotly debated for centuries.
 Indeed, as early as the second century B.C.E. strongly divergent interpretations over exactly what the Scriptures had commanded in this regard were being voiced within the Jewish community.

 The Christian assemblies began to struggle over these issues in the second century C.E.
 The search for the correct Passover and Shabuath systems, accordingly, must begin by laying out these various ancient constructs.
 At the same time, our study must remain cognizant of the fact that these different systems can only be understood within their historical and cultural backdrop.

-Be sure to continue reading with our the second installment of the Introduction titled 2.
+Please continue with our the second installment of our Introduction titled 2.
 Passover – Intro.
 II.